wprichar/DevOPs-tooling/README.md

 This change to the master branch will kick of our deployment pipeline.
 Monitor it in **BUILD AND DEPLOY**.
 Read below for descriptions about each step the application goes through to get to production.

-## Monitor pipeline for continous deployment education
+## Monitor pipeline for continuous deployment education

-At this point in the guide we have started the pipeline and we will now review each stage and how it demonstrates DevOPs and contious integration.
+At this point in the guide we have started the pipeline and we will now review each stage and how it demonstrates DevOPs and continuous integration.

 ### Build Stage